 Hello, I’m Mohammad.

-I’m a software engineer and here I’m going to share some humble info about me and maybe a helpful advice.
+I’m a software engineer and I’m going to share how I started with programming and some piece of helpful advice.

-I started with computers in my early age playing Digger, Prince, Dave and many other games.
+I started with computers at my early age playing Digger, Prince, Dave, and many other games.

 My passion for programming started when I saw a person formatting the OS via commands after inserting a floppy disk, and this was amazing to me.

-In the college at the first year we started programming in C programming language and learned how to work with pointers until we get to the end of learning how to use bytecodes and do shifting for bits, and in the same year we also learned Assembly programming language and it was really helpful course to me, and lets you know how programming in high-level languages is not the same as low-level language where you have a tiny variables to store your data, and how just a line code in higher programming language can be converted to at lease two or three line of codes.
+In the college at the first year we started programming in C programming language and we learned how to work with pointers until we get to the end of learning how to use byte codes and do shifting for bits, and in the same year we also learned Assembly programming language and it was a really helpful course to me as it lets you know how programming in high-level languages is not the same as a low-level language where you have a limit of variables to store your data, and how just a line code in a higher programming language can be converted to at least two or three lines of codes.

-After that, we start with C++ to learn the principles of Object Oriented and continued with it to learn design patterns like Singleton and Visitors…
+After that, we start with C++ to learn the principles of Object-Oriented and design patterns.

-And I continued using c and c++ in other course called Computer Graphics where I built a project using OpenGL library to build buildings randomly using different Texture…
+And we continued using c and c++ in other courses like Computer Graphics where I built a project using the OpenGL library to build buildings randomly using different Textures…

-In the last year of my degree, I learned an amazing course that expanded my thinking ability, it’s called Parallel Computation, so by using one program you can split the running code to multiple processors using a network, and each computer takes its mission and executes it.
+In the last year of my degree, I learned an amazing course that expanded my thinking ability, it’s called Parallel Computation, so by using one program you can split the code to be run in multiple processors using the network, and each computer takes its mission and executes it.

-Assume you have a mission that in one computer can take a week until be finished, though to reduce the amount of time you can get help by other computers…
+Assume you have a mission that in one computer can take a week to be finished, though to reduce the amount of time you can get help from other computers…

 - Ytel – Integrate SMS, Email, voice and direct mail